AkremHub/DevelopingDataProductProject/README.md

 The app is hosted in shinyapps here : https://akremhub.shinyapps.io/DevelopingDataProductProject/

-b) Presentation folder includes:
+b) Presentation folder includes: https://github.com/AkremHub/DevelopingDataProductProject/tree/master/Presentation

-1. DevelopingDataProductProject.Rpres and DevelopingDataProductProject.md the Markdown file that generates the R Presenter presentation describing the shiny app
+1. DevelopingDataProductProject.Rpres and DevelopingDataProductProject.md the Markdown file that generates the R Presenter presentation describing the shiny app.
 2. DevelopingDataProductProject.Rpres.html is that HTML compiled from the DevelopingDataProductProject.Rpres

 The generated  presentation is hosted on RPubs here: http://rpubs.com/AkremHub/181218